14 Easy Low Glycemic Snack Ideas

 To make your own energy balls:

-• Combine 1 cup pitted dates with ½ cup nuts of your choice, ¼ teaspoon of sea salt, and a scoop or two of your favorite sugar-free protein powder (if desired).
+• Combine 1 cup pitted dates with ½ cup nuts, ¼ teaspoon of sea salt, and a scoop or two of your favorite sugar-free protein powder (if desired).

 • Pulse in a food processor or high-speed blender until the ingredients stick together.

-• Use a melon baller or teaspoon to scoop a small amount of the dough into your hands, roll into balls, and store in an airtight container in the refrigerator.
+• Use a melon baller or teaspoon to scoop a small amount of the dough into your hands, roll it into balls, and store it in an airtight container in the refrigerator.

-• Roll date energy balls in crushed nuts, unsweetened coconut flakes, or crushed freeze-dried berries before refrigerating for variety.
+• For variety, roll date energy balls in crushed nuts, unsweetened coconut flakes, or crushed freeze-dried berries before refrigerating.

 • The energy balls should stay fresh in the refrigerator for one week.
-You can also freeze a batch of energy balls by placing them on a baking sheet for an hour.
+You can also freeze a batch by placing them on a baking sheet for an hour.
 Once cold, transfer the energy balls to a freezer-safe bag and freeze for up to three months.

 Get more information about weight loss, glucose monitors, and living a healthier life